lersy/Dell-7577-Hackintosh-macos-Opencore/README.md

 I can install, update and upgrade macOS on my laptop with this folder yet it is not guaranteed that it will work for you as well.
 Even though they are same models, two computers can have differences.
 Proceed all processes at your own risk.

+<b>WIP: Monterey EFI and instructions.
+Better to stick with Big Sur if you need Bluetooth working</b>

 Do not use prebuilt EFI folders before you read this page otherwise it will end up with a failure.

 <b>#*Check releases tab for downloadable zip files*#</b>